Friday, April 17, 2026

 The comparison is hard to ignore once you see it simply: a fat man with political charisma, power and apparent high intelligence presides over a total disaster.

-Psychiatry would replace law.
+Psychiatry pretends to replace law.
 Psychiatria delenda est!

 No comments: